• Skip to main content

 • 4 cloves garlic (optional)

-• 2 cups chicken stock (or vegetable stock - ½ a 32 oz carton)
+• 2 cups chicken stock (or vegetable stock, use half a 32-ounce carton)

-• ½ tablespoon fresh parsley (chopped - optional garnish)
+• ½ tablespoon fresh parsley (chopped, optional garnish)

 Instructions